satriachandrayw/trade-gpt/docs/PRD.md

 - **🛠️ Milestone 5**: Integrate Telegram bot for notifications.

 ### 5.2 Phase 2
-- **🛠️ Milestone 6**: Integrate with trading platform API for automated execution.
+- **🛠️ Milestone 6**: Integrate with FreqTrade for automated execution.

 ## 6. Risks and Mitigations